Onissum/tic-tac-toe-variants/README.md

 ## AI Opponent

-- Choose the "Play against AI" option to play against a computer opponent.
+- Choose the "VS.AI" option to play against a computer opponent.
 - The AI uses the Minimax algorithm to make its moves, providing a challenging game experience.

 ## Running on Google Colab